Soothing the Sympathetic Nervous System with the REMAP process:

 When people have improved heart rate variability, it is because there is a better balance between the sympathetic and parasympathetic influences on the heart.
 Heart rate variability tends to improve when people are relaxed (better parasympathetic nervous system influence).
 Too much sympathetic nervous system activity (which causes a reduction in HRV) can be associated with stress, anxiety, and dysphoric mood (Fuller, BF 1992).

 HRV appears to be very sensitive and responsive in measuring acute and possibly chronic stress (Vaccarino, V 2004).
-This can give us another measure the effectiveness of energy psychology interventions upon the issues that need treatment.
+This can give us another measure of the effectiveness of energy psychology interventions upon the issues that need treatment.

 Numerous studies have shown a relationship between emotional issues and reduced HRV.
 Some of those findings include:

-- Offerhaus (1980) who observed lower HRV in individuals who were “highly anxious” according to the Minnesota Multiphasic Personality Inventory (MMPI).
+- Offerhaus (1980) observed lower HRV in individuals who were “highly anxious” according to the Minnesota Multiphasic Personality Inventory (MMPI).

 - Yeragani et al. (1990; 1993) who published a series of reports indicating reduced HRV (using both time domain and spectral measures) among DSM-III diagnosed panic disorder patients.

 - Sloan et al. (1994) reported lower HRV as shown in reduced high-frequency power among 33 healthy volunteers who scored high on the Cooke-Medley Hostility scale.

 - Kawachi et al. (1995) reported a cross-sectional association between anxiety and reduced HRV (as assessed by two time-domain measures) in 581 men.